katzfuss-group/scaledVecchia/README.md

 # scaledVecchia
-Scaled Vecchia approximation of Gaussian processes (Katzfuss et al., 2020)
+R implementation of the scaled Vecchia approximation of Gaussian processes (Katzfuss et al., 2020)

 ## Basic use
 To use the scaled Vecchia method on your own data, download and source the file vecchia_scaled.R, including installing the R packages GpGp and GPvecchia listed at the top of that file.
 Some example code: